mjcarley/nbi/JOSS/paper.md

 relatively easy to use in applications.
-The principal differences which a user will note between NBI and the reference implementation of the method of [@greengard-oneil-rachh-vico21] are: the range of geometry formats supported, including the widely used GMSH standard;
-the use of the standard PETSc iterative solvers; and the ability to define boundary conditions using a built-in parser for mathematical expressions.
+The principal differences which a user will note between NBI and the reference implementation of the method of [@greengard-oneil-rachh-vico21] are: the range of geometry formats supported, including the widely used GMSH standard, and an extension of Kulfan's CST method for ``aerodynamic'' shapes [@kulfan10]; the use of the standard PETSc iterative solvers, with the option to select a solver at runtime; and the ability to define boundary conditions using a built-in parser for mathematical expressions, or pre-defined functions for the sources which arise in realistic problems, such as scattering of rotor noise.

 ## Surface generation and representation